 Yup.
 Crash diets are linked to higher “bone turnover” — basically your body is pulling nutrients from your bones during a crash diet.
 This can actually increase your risk of fractures!
 Scary stuff.
 If you want strong bones, crash dieting is not the way to go.

-This doesn’t even take into account the mineral loss that often comes with flushing so much water out of your system–precious electrolytes like magnesium and potassium usually take the plunge, too, which can leave you feeling a little lifeless.
+When you lost 10 lbs in one week, it doesn’t even take into account the mineral loss that often comes with flushing so much water out of your system–precious electrolytes like magnesium and potassium usually take the plunge, too, which can leave you feeling a little lifeless.

 Not to mention the things that are harder to quantify–like your dignity, your self-worth, your body image.
 Usually these take a serious hit when you subject your body to